helldotrs/lang-syntax-perfect/README.md

 ## Work in Progress.
-See Description and *Don't Take It Too Seriously* - The Latter Is Very Important.
+These are my opinions on what would make a perfect programming syntax - it is very important that you *don't take it too seriously*.

 # Syntax-Perfect Language Documentation